BathazarePaige/python-async-examples/README.md

 At this point we wanted to experiment if we could run in an asynchronous way a bunch of API calls.
 However it was proved it's not possible since Asyncio CANNOT run blocking code in an async way.
 You can run the code example at `amadeus_blocking`.

-Since Amadeus offers a Python SDK which uses the blocking library `requests.py`, how can we use the library in an asynchronous application?
+Since Amadeus offers a Python SDK which uses the blocking `requests` library, how can we use the library in an asynchronous application?

 ### Thread executor